aadii0408/DuckBot/README.md

-# University Chatbot for International Students

-## This is a custom ChatGPT-powered chatbot designed to assist international students at a university.
-The chatbot provides information on resources, future opportunities, on-campus guides, research projects, transportation (bus, PATH, train, road maps), and other essential services.
+# AI-Powered DuckBot - Your Campus Buddy! 🚀

+## Overview 🎓
+The **University Chatbot for International Students(Major)** is an AI-powered assistant designed to make campus life easier.
+Whether you need guidance on research opportunities, student services, transportation, or social events, this chatbot provides real-time information, ensuring a seamless university experience.

-# Features
+## Features 🔥

+### 🤖 AI-Powered Chatbot
-- Answer FAQs related to student life, visa, housing, and career opportunities.
+- Answers FAQs related to student life, transportation, housing, and career opportunities.

-- Provide real-time transportation guidance.

-- Suggest research projects, internships, and job opportunities.
+- Information research projects, internships, and job opportunities.

-- Offer multilingual support for non-English speakers.

-- Deliver personalized alerts and notifications.

-- Recommend social and cultural events happening on campus.
+- Recommends social and cultural events happening on campus.
+(Future Plan)

+### 📚 Resources, Guidance & Q/A
+- Acts as a digital tour guide, offering curated materials and essential campus information.
+- Assists students with academic and extracurricular queries.
+- Connects users with research labs and professor details.

+### ⚙️ AI Agents for Campus Services (FUTURE PLAN)
+- **HR, Payroll, Graduate Services**: Automates administrative workflows.
+- **Professor Directory**: Provides easy access to professor contact details, research interests, and teaching schedules.
+- **Lab Research & Opportunities**: Helps students find and apply for research roles on campus.

+## How It Works? 🤔

+1. **Ask a Question** 📩
+   - Just type your query into the chatbot, and let AI do the rest!

+2. **AI Magic at Work** ✨
+   - Uses the LLM model to fetch the most relevant, accurate information.

+3. **Instant Response** ⚡
+   - Get real-time, generalized answers—anytime, anywhere.

+## Tech Stack 🛠️
+- **Frontend:** Streamlit (for a sleek, interactive UI)
+- **Backend:** Python (With LLM), Langchain,
+- **Database:** Pickle (for storing university-specific knowledge)
+- **Deployment:** AWS - Cloud-based hosting  (FUTURE)

+## Future Plans 🚀
+- AI-powered agents for **all departments**, including HR, Payroll, Campus Graduate Services, and more.
+- **Professor & Research Database**: Seamless access to professor details and lab opportunities with email and contacts.
+- **Optimized Performance**: Faster response times and improved system efficiency.

+## Contributing 🤝
+Have ideas to improve the chatbot?
+Feel free to email me @achampan1@stevens.edu

+## License 📜
+This project is licensed under the MIT License.

+---

+🎯 **Empowering International Students with DuckBot🦆**